polterguy/phosphorusfive/plugins/extras/p5.json/README.md

 **Notice**; There's a mismatch between the structure of a JSON object and a lambda object.
 A JSON object is a simple key/value object, while a lambda object is a key/value/children object.
 This mismatch implies that not everything that is possible to describe in lambda, is possible to describe with the same structure in JSON.
-For instance, if a lambda object has both a value and a children collection, the value must be stored in JSON as a part of its value, together with its children.
+For instance, if a lambda object has both a value and a children collection, the value must be stored in JSON, together with its children properties.
 Below is an example of how this might look like if converting from lambda to JSON.

 ```
 lambda2json